 Combine advanced leadership skills with leading-edge operational tactics in the dynamic master's degree program in management with a specialization in emergency management.

-The Master of Science in management with an emergency management specialization at University of Maryland University College will help you master the five mission areas of the National Preparedness Goal (prevention, protection, mitigation, response, and recovery) and take a leadership role in protecting organizations against major crises and disasters.
+The emergency management specialization helps you master the five mission areas of the National Preparedness Goal (prevention, protection, mitigation, response, and recovery) and take a leadership role in protecting organizations against major crises and disasters.
+Gain practical managerial skills in performing security risk assessments; planning and managing prevention, deterrence, protection, response, and operational recovery; and developing strategies to secure people and critical assets from natural or human-made threats.

 About the Management Master's Degree with Emergency Management Specialization